Iglesia ni Cristo: Worship and prayer

 These services are conducted in the local languages (providing sign language interpreters and translators in some congregations).
 It consists of singing of hymns, prayers, studies of the bible, collection of voluntary offerings (abuloy or handog, while the building fund is called tanging handugan), and benediction.
 Both God the Father and Jesus Christ are worshiped, despite church doctrine denying the divinity of Christ.
 The ministers of every congregation in a given worship service use the same sermon outline prepared by the executive minister.
 Deacons (diyakono) and Deaconesses (diyakonesa) guide worshipers to their seats and collect voluntary offerings.
 The singing of hymns is led by the locale's choir.
 The first hymnbook, termed Ang Himnario ng Iglesia ni Cristo, which consists of over 300 songs, was published in 1937.
 To date, the church has over 500 hymns.
+INC Head Deacon Melanio Gabriel, however, claimed that the INC "copied" its hymns and songs from existing Christian music produced by other churches and denominations.
 Children's worship services (Tagalog: Pagsamba ng Kabataan, or PNK) are held every weekend.
 They use similar lessons as the standard worship services taught using the Socratic method (question and answer).
 Church attendance is strictly monitored through attendance forms and QR codes provided by the INC. Gadgets and electronic devices such as cellphones and smartwatches are banned from being used during worship services, or even brought inside church premises.
 As such, church members are required to surrender all their gadgets and electronic devices prior to entering and participating in worship services.
 Photography, videography, and other recording activities inside the church are also prohibited.
 Church members are mandated to attend their respective locales or congregations where they are enrolled or registered.
 If any member will be moving for whatever reason, a transfer to the new locale or congregation must be filed with the church administration.
 Transfers are valid for 30 days.
 The church teaches that willfully forsaking the worship service is a grievous sin, usually prompting congregational action such as visits (dalaw), thus members are expected to attend the congregational worship services twice a week without fail.

 INC worship services still proceed as scheduled despite rains and flooding.
 This photo was taken at the wake of Tropical Storm Ondoy.

 The church encourages its members to take up a ministry (tungkulin), attend weekly committee meetings (pulong), and make prayer a part of everyday life (panata).
 Thus, prayer before various activities, such as taking meals, travelling, and going to sleep, are commonly practiced.
 Prayers recited in rote repetition are not observed.
 Instead, INC members believe that prayers are meant to make known their requests to God.
 Also according to INC doctrine, prayers are answered by God if they are done in faith and in obedience to God's commands.
 The Executive Minister of the Iglesia ni Cristo is usually a theme in prayers of INC members.